-A new lockdown in England means new guidance around having sex.
+The latest lockdown easing means new guidance on having sex.

-But the rules differ depending on where in the UK you are.
+Lockdown rules vary depending on where in the UK you are.

 'Your best sexual partner is yourself'

-"Your best sexual partner during the Covid-19 pandemic is yourself or someone within your household and you should follow the government guidelines about social distancing, hand washing and face coverings.
+"Your best sexual partner during the Covid-19 pandemic is yourself or someone within your household," the charity says.

 Masturbation, sex toys or having phone or online sex are recommended as the safest options.